Mj-Njuguna/Mj-Njuguna/README.md

 Expo: Streamlining development with powerful tools and libraries.
 Figma: Designing intuitive, user-centered interfaces.
 Shadcn UI: Leveraging modern UI components for efficient, customizable design.
 I'm always exploring new technologies and love collaborating on innovative projects.
-Check out my repositories to see what I've been working on!<br>🌱 I’m currently learning React and Tailwind Css<br>👯 I’m looking to collaborate on React related projects<br>💬 Ask me about FrontEnd Dev<br>📫 How to reach me: 📬 jessemike0002@gmail.com<br>
+Check out my repositories to see what I've been working on!<br>🌱 I’m currently building a fintech based on solana ecosystem (stab)<br>👯 I’m looking to collaborate on Full stack mobile development v<br>📫 How to reach me: 📬 jessemike0002@gmail.com<br>

 ## 🌐 Socials: